AsposeShowcase/Html5_Spreadsheet_Editor_by_Aspose.Cells_for_Java/README.md

 ## Spreadsheet Editor

 Spreadsheet Editor is a web application that can view and edit Excel workbook documents.
-It highlight commonly used features of [Aspose.Cells for Java](http://www.aspose.com/java/excel-component.aspx) and demonstrates how to use them to create, manipulate and render a spreadsheet.
+It highlights commonly used features of [Aspose.Cells for Java](http://www.aspose.com/java/excel-component.aspx) and demonstrates how to use them to create, manipulate and render a spreadsheet.

 ## Features